heyday/procession/README.md

 ```

 ### Example usage
-Creating a tab system with jQuery.
+Creating a banner system with jQuery.

 ```javascript
 var banner = new Procession();